emilianvrd/Maneuvers/Skill Feats.md

 * You create an instantaneous, harmless sensory effect, such as a shower of sparks, a puff of wind, faint musical notes, or an odd odor.
 * You instantaneously light or snuff out a candle, a torch, or a small campfire.
 * You instantaneously clean or soil an object no larger than 1 cubic foot.
-* You chill, warm, or flavor up to 1 cubic foot of nonliving material for 1 hour.
+* You chill, warm, or flavor up to 30cm² of nonliving material for 1 minute.
-* You make a color, a small mark, or a symbol appear on an object or a surface for 1 hour.
+* You make a color, a small mark, or a symbol appear on an object or a surface for 1 minute.
 * You create a nonmagical trinket or an illusory image that can fit in your hand and that lasts until the end of your next turn.

-If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can only have one of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

 ### Shape water
 Spell, Water\